-Five Tips for Faster Turn Times
+Five Suggestions for Shorter Turn Times

-Always order your appraisals online.
+Always order your appraisals electronically.

-Let the homeowner know what to expect.
+Let the occupants know what to expect.

 Paying PMI?